 Reality seems a paradox so long as we falsely assume, consciously or unconsciously, that Man is basically good in some way, that people intrinsically want to do the right thing and be in fellowship with God.
 God controlling people is only a problem if God is either causing someone to sin, or allowing them to sin in such a way that does not suit some final glorious purpose, and God choosing only some souls to save is a problem only if He turns away someone who wants to be chosen.
 But what if God’s complete control of people consists only in Him resisting and restraining their sin?
 And what if God only allows sin that eventually glorifies Himself?
 And what if God’s choosing which souls to save never excludes anyone who wants to be with Him?
 Where is the paradox now?

-The picture the Bible paints of Man, though hard to digest at first, is really quite simple to state: people will make the most evil choice that God will allow them to make every time they make a choice.
-We find this hard to believe because we do not generally experience Man like this; on the surface Man’s nature appears to be relatively good most of the time, but this is because God is always restraining Man’s sin.
-Man appears reasonable and good under this restraining influence or control, though our true inward nature is quite different.
-God sovereignly limits the amount and degree of sin in Man according to His eternal purposes, and He does this in a way that is generally imperceptible to us.
+The picture the Bible paints of Man, though hard to digest at first, is really quite simple to state: we are born enemies of God (Col 1:21); when God leaves us alone to choose freely, we tend to make evil choices and move away from God (Jn 3:19-20), there is nothing good in us apart from God.
+(Ro 7:18) While it is evidently true that we have a degree freedom to make better or worse choices at any given time, without God’s help we tend to spiral downward over time into deeper sin and deception.
+(2T 3:13) We may find this hard to believe, since we do not generally experience one another like this; on the surface, most people may appear to be relatively good most of the time, but this is because God is always restraining our sin.
+We appear reasonable and good under this restraining influence or control, masking the tendency our true inward nature.
+God sovereignly limits the amount and degree of sin according to His eternal purposes, and He does this in a way that is generally imperceptible to us.

 Perhaps the clearest text in the Bible helping us to see our true nature is Romans 3:10-18: “As it is written, There is none righteous, no, not one: there is none that understandeth, there is none that seeketh after God.
 They are all gone out of the way, they are together become unprofitable; there is none that doeth good, no, not one.
 Their throat is an open sepulchre; with their tongues they have used deceit; the poison of asps is under their lips: whose mouth is full of cursing and bitterness: their feet are swift to shed blood: destruction and misery are in their ways: and the way of peace have they not known: there is no fear of God before their eyes.”
-It is a sweeping generalization of the nature of Mankind, and it leaves no room for partial goodness in anyone apart from the supernatural, enabling grace of God.
+It is a sweeping generalization of the nature of Mankind, and it is indeed an indicting one.

-This complete universal depravity in Man is more easily seen as God withdraws His hand in restraining Man’s sin in prophetic contexts at the end of the age, as in Rev 6:4a: “And there went out another horse that was red: and power was given to him that sat thereon to take peace from the earth, and that they should kill one another.”
-God gives an angel power to withdraw peace from Mankind so that our innate hatred manifests and we begin to kill each other.
+As the end of this age draws near, the universal depravity in Man will be more evident as God withdraws His gracious influence in restraining Man’s sin (2Th 2:7), as in Revelation 6:4a: “And there went out another horse that was red: and power was given to him that sat thereon to take peace from the earth, and that they should kill one another.”
+God gives an angel power to withdraw peace from Mankind so that our innate hatred of God manifests and we begin to kill each other.
 God does not actually cause us to do this, he simply “takes peace” from us, or withdraws from us His restraint such that our natural enmity for one another is exposed and we do more fully what we have always been naturally inclined to do.

-There is nothing about the nature or condition of Man that excuses him or calls for leniency in holding him accountable for his rebellion, as if he were unaware, lacked understanding or was unable to make independent choices.
+There is nothing about the nature or condition of Man which excuses him or makes it inappropriate to hold him accountable for his rebellion, as if he were unaware, lacked understanding or was unable to make independent choices.
 The fact that Man is intrinsically evil in himself, hating God for no reason other than for being God, is not a condition that should arouse pity in God or provide an excuse for Man’s behavior.
 In this context it is perfectly just for God to demand perfect righteousness from Man, and unjust for God to do otherwise, regardless of the corrupt moral nature of the creatures He commands, utterly unwilling in themselves to love and obey God.

 Man’s nature always points his will in a downward direction, toward darkness, lies, rebellion and sin.
 It is a law, much like gravity, that is entirely predictable.
-In this state, Man is no more able in himself to love and obey God than an apple can raise itself from the ground after falling from the tree.
-When left to itself, once it is loosed from the tree, the apple inevitably falls, and the path it takes away from the tree is precise and optimal per its nature.
-In the same way, Man’s nature moves him apart and away from God at every opportunity.
-When God lets Man go, Man always leaves, and in precisely the same way every single time.
-The phenomenon is entirely and precisely predictable, and it is universal.
+In this state, Man is no more able in himself to fully love and obey God than an apple can raise itself from the ground after falling from the tree.
+When left to itself, once it is loosed from the tree, the apple inevitably falls, and the path it takes away from the tree is precise and optimized per its nature.
+In much the same way, Man’s nature moves him apart and away from God at every opportunity.
+When God lets Man go, Man always leaves, yet Man’s free will evidently makes this trajectory inconsistent and unique for every individual: some of us fall faster than others, and some take a much more indirect route in their downward spiral.
+God understands the exact nature of each person, what they will do in every conceivable situation (Mt 11:21), and so observes the phenomenon of human depravity as entirely and precisely predictable, as well as universal.

 God’s power here is further demonstrated in a progressive manner in Romans 1:24-28: “God gave them up to uncleanness … God gave them up unto vile affections … God gave them over to a reprobate mind.”
 As God progressively allows men to sin more and more, men freely choose to sin more and more; it is as predictable as the law of gravity.
 Our enmity against God drives us to do this: we are not actually “free” to do otherwise because of our inward nature, a nature that we ourselves cause and cultivate.

-If, when left to ourselves, all of us will make the most evil choice that God will allow us to make in every choice of life, then our “free will” — that is, our unaided and uninfluenced choice in every matter — is completely and entirely predictable.
-God can precisely control us merely by resisting our evil impulses according to His own good pleasure, never causing any evil in this process any more that a dam causes the water to push against itself or to rush through any opening given to it and fall into the crags and torrents below.
+If, when left to ourselves, all of us will make an evil choice, then our “free will” — that is, our unaided and uninfluenced choice in every matter — is completely and entirely predictable.
+God can precisely control us merely by resisting our evil impulses according to His own good pleasure, never causing any evil in this process any more than a dam causes the water to push against itself or to rush through any opening given to it and fall into the crags and torrents below.
 The water has its own nature and the dam is simply governing its flow.
 In the same way God can precisely control Man without causing any of his sin.

 Would God be unjust to let us all have our own stubborn way?
 Certainly not.

-The truth is that God invites all men to come to Him and to be saved, and He would be pleased for absolutely anyone to respond to Him of their own free will, but it is also true that it is not God’s intent to cause all men to come to Him.
+The truth is that God invites all men to come to Him and be saved, and He would be pleased for absolutely anyone to respond to Him of their own free will (2Pe 3:9), but it is also true that it is not God’s intent to cause all men to come to Him.
 It is evidently God’s mysterious pleasure to save a few rather than many.
-As to how God actually does this, how this process actually works, how the salvation of the elect can be predetermined while salvation is genuinely being offered to all people, Limited Atonement For All may be helpful.
+(Mt 7:13-14) As to how God actually does this, how this process actually works, how the salvation of the elect can be predetermined while salvation is genuinely being offered to all people, Limited Atonement For All may be helpful.

-Rather than abusing this truth to reject God we can actually leverage it to find Him, regardless how lost we feel or what hopeless condition we find our hearts to be in.
-If we cannot find any desire for God within ourselves we can at least be asking Him to give us this desire.
+Rather than abusing the truths of God as an excuse to reject God, we should leverage them to find Him, regardless how lost we feel or what hopeless condition we find our hearts to be in.
+If we cannot find any desire for God within ourselves, we can at least be asking Him to give us this desire.
 If we do not fear and tremble before Him as we look out into an eternity in Hell without Him, at least we can ask Him to give us this godly fear.
-And if we do in fact want Him in any way we can thank Him for this precious gift and find hope in it that He will both increase it and also fulfill the desire He has graciously given us.
-Ultimately, in regard to others who should all be doing the same, we must trust that God is good, and that He saves a few rather than many for good reason, though it may be difficult for us now to understand why.
+And if we do in fact want Him in any way, we can thank Him for this precious gift and find hope in it that He will both increase it and also fulfill the desire He has graciously given us.
+Ultimately, in regard to the masses of humanity who should all be doing the same, we must trust that God is good, and that He saves a few rather than many for good reason, though it may be difficult to understand why.
 For additional insight here, the article How Long Shall I Suffer? may be helpful.

-The key to unlocking the ageless mystery between the Sovereignty of God and the Free Will of Man lies in the Depravity of Man.
+The key to unlocking the ageless mystery between the Sovereignty of God and the Free Will of Man is the Depravity of Man.

 God is sovereign: He controls all things at all times, including who will be saved and who will be lost.
-Man is depraved: all people make the most evil choice God allows them to make every time they make a choice.
-Any goodness in anyone is grace, the enabling power of God working in them to resist their evil nature and sinful tendencies, and every living soul has some grace from God which hides their complete and total depravity from view for now.
+Man is depraved: all people will tend to choose evil every time they make a choice.
+Any goodness in anyone is grace, the enabling power of God working in them to resist their evil nature and sinful tendencies, and every living soul has some common grace from God which hides their complete and total depravity from view for now.
 God perfectly controls all people merely by resisting their depravity, a nature as predictable as the law of gravity, without causing any sin.
 All sin that God allows is allowed for a reason and is according to God’s perfect eternal plan to glorify Himself.
 Even so, God judges all men for their sin and is grieved by it: there is no excuse for our sin.

 God genuinely offers salvation to all and turns no one away who is seeking Him, but no one seeks God of their own free will.
 When left to ourselves, all people resist God and rebel against Him even when they fully know the truth about Him.
-Rather than letting us all have our own way and perish, God chooses a few souls to be saved, the elect, and changes their hearts and wills, draws them to Himself and saves them.
-These, and only these, are the souls that seek God; God allows the rest of Mankind to have their own way and be damned.
+Rather than letting us all have our own way and perish, God chooses a few souls to be saved, the elect, and changes our hearts and wills, draws us to Himself and saves us.
+These, and only these, are the souls that seek God and find Him; God allows the rest of Mankind to have their own way and be damned.
 There is nothing unjust or unreasonable about this.

 Rather than resisting God in pride and bitterness, wisdom calls us to view the sovereignty of God as an opportunity rather than as an obstacle.
-God will have His way in all things, so rather than trusting in ourselves we may humbly call on the Father to bring us into fellowship with Himself by giving us a new heart and a godward will, knowing that He will never turn away anyone who truly seeks Him.
+God will have His way in all things, so rather than trusting in ourselves, we may humbly call on the Father to quicken us, draw us to Himself and enable us to seek Him, to bring us into fellowship with Himself by giving us a new heart and a godward will, knowing that He will never turn away anyone who diligently seeks Him.
+(He 11:6)